sco-edge/MeshInsight/Practicing_K8s/DeathStarBench_debug.md

 That’s because the install script is pushing/installing an obsolete version of docker-compose and the system gets confused because docker ships with an updated version of it by default
 I was able to fix it from my side by doing

-pip remove docker-compose
+pip remove docker-compose (sudo apt-get remove docker-compose) apt reinstall docker-compose
-apt reinstall docker-compose-plugin
-curl -L https://umbrel.sh | bash -s -- --no-install-docker --no-install-compose
+(curl -L https://umbrel.sh | bash -s -- --no-install-docker --no-install-compose)